bsc-dom/dataclay/docs/examples/zenoh.rst

    :language: yaml
    :caption: docker-compose.yml

-Then we can run the publisher(sensor) code:
+In this moment we can run the publisher(sensor) code:

 .. literalinclude:: /../examples/zenoh/sensor.py
    :language: python